sambasten/NoteApp1/README.md

 # NoteApp1
-## This Application contains a class called NotesApplication which:
+## This Application contains a class called NotesApplication which does the following :

 * Create a constructor that does the following
     * Takes in a parameter author as the author of the note and saves this as an instance variable.